Middle School Parents & Guardians,

 Important Upcoming Dates

-January 29th - First Day of Cycle 4
+March 18th - Last Day of Cycle 4

 At Hasbrouck Heights Middle School, we work hard each day to create the best possible learning environment for our students and staff.
 We will continue to work as a team in order to provide a safe learning environment that is both challenging and nurturing, so that our students may continue to grow into well-rounded, responsible young adults.
 Our outstanding team of educators will work diligently to ensure that our students develop the necessary skills needed to be successful in high school and beyond.
 Although this school year may be much different than the norm, we will continue to set high expectations for our students and we will encourage them to push themselves to their fullest potential each and every day.